rippedpiracy/site/docs/Scene/predbs.md

 title: PreDBs
 description: Scene Release Databases

-**Wait, what is a PreDB?**
+## Wait, What is a PreDB?

 As listed in the [**Scene Glossary**](https://ripped.guide/Scene/scene-glossary/),

-> A database with all release titles.
+    A database with all release titles.
 These release titles are not for download, they are just records.
     Apart from the release title, a record often also contains the release size, release date, and sometimes also NFO's.
     With commands one is able to 'check' a release.

 That said, here's some Pre-Database sites to check for releases.